 My dance has been (and still is) influenced by different styles.
-I have a background in classical ballet, contemporary dance, Egyptian/ gypsy dance, flamenco and other movement practices such as capoeira, breakdance, African dance and aikido.
+I have a background in classical ballet, contemporary dance and Egyptian dance, and I am currently learning flamenco and Indian Classical dance Bharatanatyam.
 Because there are just too many dance styles and movement practices I like, I cannot decide just on one, and so I bring them in various ways into my dance and my teaching.
 Sometimes separately, sometimes together.

 Apart from the dance I am also a Shiatsu student , and I am working towards becoming a Shiatsu practitioner in the next couple of years.

 I discovered Egyptian Dance in Granada (Spain) while taking my studies in Contemporary Dance and Environmental Science.